mattbdean/JRAW-Android/README.md

 ## Getting Started

+Before using this library it is highly recommended that you first read the [OAuth2 page](https://mattbdean.gitbooks.io/jraw/oauth2.html) in the JRAW documentation.

 First create a reddit OAuth2 app [here](https://www.reddit.com/prefs/apps).
 Note the client ID and redirect URL, you'll need these later.

 Add these `<meta-data>` keys to your manifest: